nathanielDaley/news-explorer-frontend/README.md

 ### Overview

 This is the front end of the [News Explorer](https://github.com/nathanielDaley/news-explorer-frontend) web application.
-Search for and save new articles from the [News Api](https://newsapi.org/).
+Search for and save news articles from the [News Api](https://newsapi.org/).

 [Backend](https://github.com/nathanielDaley/news-explorer-backend)